wikimedia/restbase-mod-table-spec/README.md

 `revisionRetentionPolicy.count` records are maintained, any others are expired in no less than `revisionRetentionPolicy.grace_ttl` seconds.

+### interval
+When `revisionRetentionPolicy.type` is `interval`, each `revisionRetentionPolicy.count`
+items are maintained each `revisionRetentionPolicy.interval` milliseconds.
+Removed items expire no less than `revisionRetentionPolicy.grace_ttl` seconds.

+### temp
+When `revisionRetentionPolicy.type` is `temp`, all items are maintained only for `revisionRetentionPolicy.grace_ttl` seconds, and expire after that period.

 # Queries
 Select the first 50 entries: